 This hike was challenging and parts of it were a lot of fun.
 That said, I wouldn’t do it again.
 Most of the AT section was the standard, boring, green tunnel.
-The Bartram Trail seemed to involve more road walking than trail hiking.
+The Bartram Trail seemed to involve nearly as much road walking as trail hiking.
 I don’t necessarily dislike that.
 I’ll take a gentle grade over a steep, muddy trail most of the time.
 And it was very muddy.

 I was soaking wet for the first two days.
 The fog and rain robbed me of any views and colored my experience in a negative way.
-I was so thoroughly dismayed by dawn on day three that I actually thought about trying to hitch a ride from the Nantahala River up Highway 74 to the NOC.
-I’ve never entertained the idea of quitting before and I loathed myself for even considering it.
+I was so thoroughly dismayed by dawn on day three that I actually thought about hitching a ride from the Nantahala River up Highway 74 to the NOC.
+I’ve never entertained the idea of quitting before and I loathed myself for considering it.

 Like I said above, I wouldn’t hike this 58-mile loop again.
 There were a few sections that would make for a great day-hike or weekend trip.
 These were the high points, so to speak.
 The rest of the loop is mostly filler.

 - Wayah Bald to Nantahala Lake (BT NOBO)—You could shorten this and start from Sawmill Gap, but I think it would be fun to start at the top of the mountain.
 Leave another car at Lake’s End Grill & Marina.
 The hike down the Bartram Trail toward the lake is riveting.
 Bring trekking poles.